MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/api-token.md

 ---
 # Get an API token from the Product Insights portal

+_With Product Insights, it’s easy to create a project with the Instrument Wizard and begin adding, checking, editing, and deleting its features with the Project Manager._

 1. From the **Home** screen in the Portal, click **Explorer** in the navigation pane on the left.
 The **Projects List** appears.

 2. Add a new project by clicking the plus sign at the bottom of the list.
 The **Instrument Wizard** appears, displaying the **Create a project** page.